 Some stutterers go to intensive residential speech therapy programs.
-These programs typically last three weeks.
+These programs typically last two or three weeks.
 You’re surrounded by speech-language pathologists and other stutterers, and isolated from the real world.
-For the first two weeks, you use two-second stretch all the time.
-In the third week, you move to one-second stretch, then half-second, and finally quarter-second slow normal.
+At first you use two-second stretch all the time.
+Later you move to one-second stretch, then half-second, and finally “slow normal” (about a quarter-second per syllable).

 Intensive residential speech therapy programs are like the postal workers who did the “short cut” training.
-In three weeks of intensive therapy you learn to talk fluently.
+In a few weeks of intensive therapy you learn to talk fluently.
 But many stutterers find that long-term results are disappointing.

 How Long Does Autonomous Learning Take?